Providing Skilled Legal Expertise

 Both parents in New Jersey, whether married or unmarried, have an obligation to contribute to the financial support of their children.

 Generally, child support is calculated by applying a formula known as the Child Support Guidelines that takes into consideration various factors, including but not limited to the family’s income and the amount of time each parent spends with the child.
 Parents earning a combined amount of more than $3,600 per week are above the Child Support Guidelines and will use the top guideline amount and then the statutory factors under N.J.S.A.
 2A:34-23(a) to determine child support.

 The primary factor in determining New Jersey child support is the gross incomes of both parents.
 Income alone does not determine the child support obligation.
 Other factors that determine a New Jersey child support obligation include:

 Child support is always subject to modification upon showing of changed circumstances.
 Such changes of circumstances may include (but are certainly not limited to) a non-temporary, substantial change in income, whether upward or downward; change in health insurance cost for the child; maturation of the child (as older children generally have more expensive needs than younger children); a change in the amount of time the child spends in one parent’s household versus the other parent’s household; or a change in the child’s needs.
 A payor’s child support obligation may be increased even if no circumstances have changed other than an increase his or her income.

-Effective February 1, 2017, the child support laws in New Jersey will change.
+Effective February 1, 2017, the child support laws in New Jersey changed.

-The current law establishes 19 as the age when a child support and/or medical support obligation will end.
+The former law establishes 19 as the age when a child support and/or medical support obligation will end.